Patient0/FirstClassLisp/README.md

 I used a vector of integers to represent a partially solved Sudoku board.

-Each square corresponds to an index into the vector using the formula `9 * row + column`:
+Each square corresponds to an index into the vector using the formula `9 * row + column` i.e.

 ```
 0  1  2  |3  4  5  |6  7  8  |